lumina-ai-inc/benchmark/README.md

 You will also need a hosted postgres instance to log the benchmark results, and a `redis` instance for communication between the benchmark and the services.
 We reccomend using `Supabase` for the `postgres` instance, and a managed `redis` instance from `AWS` or `Azure`.
 You will also need to have `docker` installed to run the benchmark.

+NOTE: We have removed recursion from the benchmark code - we have services that include GPUs, to make it easier for general use, we have excluded it from this release.

 # Running the Benchmark

 To run the benchmark, follow these steps: